aadcg/lisp-unit2/README.md

 ##### Suites

-While lisp-unit does not have any specific notion of a suite, it is believed that the tests are compossible enough that explicit test suites are not needed.
+While lisp-unit does not have any specific notion of a suite, it is believed that the tests are composable enough that explicit test suites are not needed.

 One suggestion would be to have named functions that run you specific